 Ticks go through four different stages during their lifecycle.
 They begin as eggs, then hatch as larvae with just six legs.
 Ticks will then develop into nymphs with eight legs and finally mature into adult ticks that will lay the eggs.
 The entire lifecycle can take up to three years.
 As the ticks grow they will molt their shells as they grow bigger.

 Female ticks lay up to 4000 eggs during their lifetimes.
 Some species of ticks will lay all 4000 ticks at once, while other species will lay them in smaller batches.
 The tick must feed before laying the eggs, since they need the protein in the blood.

 If you are worried about ticks bothering you or your pets, you can take the steps to prevent getting ticks.
 Treating your pet for ticks and fleas is just one step.
 Another option is to wear bug repellent when you go outside.
 You can also treat your yards for ticks.
 The experts at Mosquito Tek can apply a barrier spray that will keep your yard free from ticks all summer long.

-Contact Mosquito Tek today to learn more, or go here to find out about flea and tick extermination.
+Contact Mosquito Tek today to learn more, or go here to find out about a comprehensive flea and tick extermination through EcoTek.